RocketRace/viiru/README.md

 # viiru - terminal editor for Scratch

-**Bringing the beloved and intuitive graphical programming language to a text-based and unnatural medium!**
+**Bringing the beloved graphical programming language for novices to an inaccessible text-based medium!**

 *(Terribly sorry for the flickering in advance!)*